oplS17projects/FP4-Proposal/template.md

 **Your project will be graded, in part, by the extent to which you adopt approaches from the course into your implementation, _and_ your discussion about this.**

 ### External Technologies
 You are encouraged to develop a project that connects to external systems.
-Broadly, this includes systems that:
+For example, this includes systems that:

 - retrieve information or publish data to the web
 - generate or process sound
 - control robots or other physical systems
 - interact with databases

-If your project will do anything in this category, include this section and discuss.
+If your project will do anything in this category (not only the things listed above!), include this section and discuss.

 ### Data Sets or other Source Materials
 If you will be working with existing data, where will you get those data from?
 (Dowload from a website?
 Access in a database?
 Create in a simulation you will build? ...)

 How will you convert your data into a form usable for your project?

-Do your homework here: if you are pulling data from somewhere, actually go download it and look at it.
+If you are pulling data from somewhere, actually go download it and look at it before writing the proposal.
 Explain in some detail what your plan is for accomplishing the necessary processing.

-If you are using some other starting materails, explain what they are.
+If you are using some other starting materials, explain what they are.
 Basically: anything you plan to use that isn't code.

 ### Deliverable and Demonstration
 Explain exactly what you'll have at the end.
 What will it be able to do at the live demo?